rlegendi/ricsiboard/README.md

 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

+## Deploy

+It's automated through CodePipeline, triggered by new changes on the `main` branch.

+Pls use `dev` for experiments, and push/merge only stable code on `main`.

 ## Links

 * Widget: https://www.tradingview.com/widget/symbol-overview/